Established in 1651 Irkutsk grew to become the administrative and cultural centre of Siberia.

 Well served by train or plane from Moscow, Irkutsk is both an essential stopover on the Trans-Siberian railway and a destination in its own right, with the beautiful Lake Baikal on its doorstep.

-Our itineraries will give you suggestions for what is possible when you travel in Irkutsk, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Irkutsk, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Accommodation choices for Irkutsk